AdobeDocs/journey-optimizer.en/help/using/content-management/generative-push.md

     * **[!UICONTROL Elaborate]**: The AI Assistant can help you expand on specific topics, providing additional details for better understanding and engagement.

-    * **[!UICONTROL Summarize]**: Lengthy information can overload email recipients.
+    * **[!UICONTROL Summarize]**: Lengthy information can overload recipients.
 Use the AI Assistant to condense key points into clear, concise summaries that grab attention and encourage them to read further.

     * **[!UICONTROL Rephrase]**:The AI Assistant can rephrase your message in different ways, keeping your writing fresh and engaging for diverse audiences.